a-trifyllis/eea-poc/src/app/dynamic-forms/README.md

 });
 ```

-If the 'groupControls' contains a nested GroupControl a nested DynamicFormComponent will be rendered
+If the `groupControls` property contains a nested `GroupControl` then a nested `DynamicFormComponent` will be rendered
-inside the original DynamicFormComponent.
+inside the original `DynamicFormComponent`.

 The GroupControl has some very useful properties you can set:

 * `unrenderedControls`: This is a separate array of controls which is used to add controls that will be rendered manually
-(using for examplethe dynamic-form-control component explicitly)
+(using for example the dynamic-form-control component explicitly)

 * `groupValidators`: This is an array of ValidatorFn (validation functions) that will be added to the FormGroup level for cross-field validation.